Freddie Crawford

-Frederick Russell Crawford Jr. (born December 23, 1941) is a former American basketball player who played in the National Basketball Association (NBA).
+Frederick Russell Crawford Jr. (born December 23, 1941) is an American former basketball player who played in the National Basketball Association (NBA).
 Crawford was drafted in the fourth round of the 1964 NBA draft by the New York Knicks.
 Previously, he had been drafted by the Knicks in the 1963 NBA draft.
 He eventually played with the Knicks in the NBA in 1967.
 The following year, he was sold to the Los Angeles Lakers.
 In 1969, he was again sold, this time to the Milwaukee Bucks.
-Later, Crawford was selected by the Buffalo Braves in the 1970 NBA Expansion Draft.
+Later, Crawford was selected by the Buffalo Braves in the 1970 NBA expansion draft.
 He was traded to the Philadelphia 76ers later that year.

+Crawford played for the Wilmington Blue Bombers of the Eastern Professional Basketball League (EPBL) from 1964 to 1967.
+He won an EPBL championship with the Blue Bombers in 1966.
+Crawford was selected to the All-EPBL First Team in 1966.